bytex-solutions/snamp/docs/performance.md

 ### Memory utilization profile
-All Java objects created during SNAMP execution can be divided by its lifecycle:
+All the Java objects created during SNAMP execution can be divided by its lifecycle:
 * Long-lived objects
 * Short-lived objects